 This collection brings together classic telly and film moments for the pavlova and pohutukawa season.
 From broadcasting icons (Goodnight Kiwi, Thingee), to barbies, bickering and beer.
-Families come together to feed (Kerr, Mathias, Holst), drink (the West clan), fall apart (in full length Gregory King and Niki Caro dramas); and a farmer gets jiggy with the fencing wire.
+Families come together to eat and drink (Kerr, Mathias, Holst), and fall apart (in full length Gregory King and Niki Caro dramas); and a farmer gets jiggy with the fencing wire.

 New Zealand's beloved Goodnight Kiwi has been through a number of incarnations since debuting on South Pacific Television (later TV2) in the mid 1970s.
 TVNZ, aware that many Kiwis still held "a tremendous affection" for the kiwi and his cat, commissioned three animated spots to mark the 2008 Christmas holiday season.
 Auckland animator Tim Hunt was given the job of updating the originals while still retaining the hand-drawn, 2D look of the originals.
 Of the three clips, the one above most closely follows the original Goodnight Kiwi sign off, which ran for over a decade.

 This Shortland Street episode ended the 1995 season with a missing baby, a Christmas turkey and a bizarre accident.
 After being set up by conniving nurse Carla Leach (Elisabeth Easther), a drunken driver aims his Mac truck directly for the hospital's reception.
 Amongst the injured, Kirsty wakes up with a case of memory loss, while Carmen suffers unexpected after-effects, soon after swearing everlasting devotion to Guy Warner.
 Meanwhile Nick potentially faces prosecution, after accidentally leaving his girlfriend's one-year-old child at the supermarket.